Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Introduction

-To fully investigate this issue from a systematic perspective, we leverage linguistic neuron \cite{a15} to guide optimal bridge language selection in X-ICL.
-However, there are two limitations when applying neuron-based interpretation \cite{a31, a15, a16} on low-resource languages:\\ $\bullet$ \textbf{Inaccurate Neuron Activation.} Current work often relies on multilingual corpora like Wikipedia \cite{a58} to probe internal-neurons, without verifying whether LLMs truly understand the input.
+To systematically investigate this issue, we leverage linguistic neurons \cite{a15} that handle language features to guide optimal bridge language selection in X-ICL.
+However, there are two limitations when applying neuron-based interpretation \cite{a31, a15, a16} on low-resource languages:\\ $\bullet$ \textbf{Inaccurate neuron activation.} Current work often relies on multilingual corpora like Wikipedia \cite{a58} to probe internal neurons, without verifying whether LLMs truly understand the multilingual input.
 This may lead to \textbf{unreliable neuron activations}, particularly for low-resource languages.
-When LLMs poorly understand the probe input, they may instead activate neurons largely for processing unfamiliar or noisy input. \\ $\bullet$ \textbf{Lacking guidance for cross-lingual transfer.} Current work focuses on analyzing the distribution of neurons \cite{a40, a15, a16}, yet how to leverage internal neurons to enhance cross-lingual transfer remains underexplored.
-Recent work argues that language-specific neurons do not facilitate cross-lingual transfer \cite{a50}.
-This raises a critical question: Whether sharing neurons can improve cross-lingual transfer in LLMs?
-This exploration is also important to transfer language neuron research to actionable strategies for enhancing LLMs' multilinguality.
+When LLMs poorly understand the probe input, they may instead activate neurons for processing unfamiliar or noisy input. \\ $\bullet$ \textbf{Lacking guidance for cross-lingual transfer.} Recent work argues that language-specific neurons do not facilitate cross-lingual transfer \cite{a50}.
+This raises a critical question: if language-specific neurons cannot, can sharing neurons improve cross-lingual transfer in LLMs?
+This exploration is also important for transferring language neuron research to actionable strategies to enhance the multilinguality of LLMs.